YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 =====================

-Return codes from calls to YottaDB are usually of type :code:`int` and occasionally :code:`void`.
+Return codes from calls to YottaDB are usually of type :code:`int` and occasionally other types.
 Normal return codes are non-negative (greater than or equal to zero); error return codes are negative.

 -------------------
 Normal Return Codes